birkenfeld/arexibo/README.md

   https://rustup.rs/ for the easiest way to install, if the Linux distribution provided package is too old.

+* CMake and a C++ compiler.

-* Qt 6 with the QtWebEngine component, development headers as well as CMake.
+* Qt 6 with the QtWebEngine component and its development headers.

 * Development headers for `dbus` (>= 1.6), `zeromq` (>= 4.1)
-  as well as a normal build system including `pkg-config`.
+  as well as `pkg-config`.

 To build, run: